Male Liposuction – San Diego

 - If your diet is lacking in vitamins, take vitamin C and zinc supplementation but ask Dr. Sayed about other supplements.
 We have a list of ingredients we ask you to avoid in the immediate preop phase to optimize healing and minimize bleeding risk

 - Designate a caretaker who can help you through the first 3-5 days after your liposuction, or longer if you have multiple areas treated

 - Maintain your weight at a target which we can set together based on your body mass index (BMI) – ideally, we’d like to help you get it below 30, but there is a reasonable range depending on other factors.
 In some cases, we may ask you to some weight preop to optimize your preoperative risk

 We don’t like to publish pricing as it is subject to market changes and dependent on the types of procedures you consider.
-We do have a fee schedule available in the office after your consultation, and we can give you an estimate through virtual consultation tools available on this site like our Zwivel® page.
-Feel free to contact us for a pre-consultation and we are happy to provide more information.
+Review our Pricing page to build a “wishlist” and get estimated pricing on liposuction or a combination of procedures.
+We also have a fee schedule available in the office after your consultation.
+Feel free to contact our San Diego office for a pre-consultation and we are happy to provide more information.
 The cost of your surgery will partly depend on where you have it and how much time we think it will take based on your body frame and the number and locations of areas you want treated.
 Procedures that involve the front and back will require repositioning in the operating room, which is factored into operating time estimates at the time of your quote.

 If you’re in the San Diego or Newport Beach areas and have any questions about Liposuction or wish to schedule a consultation on liposuction with Dr. Sayed, please contact our office.